 with Jutta Koether on the day of the opening, 2 p.m.

 As an addition to the all-day guided tours on the FIRST SUNDAY (of every month), Jutta Koether’s exhibition offers a special program of guided tours with invited art historians and artists.
 The dates and names of invited tour-givers will be announced soon.

 Thursday, November 21: Sparda Bank West Foundation for Art, Culture, and Social Affairs is donating a long “Sparda Night” to Museum Abteiberg.
 Separate invitation and program will follow.

 Further information and images can be found in the Service/Press section of our website www.museum-abteiberg.de.
 Contact: Uwe Riedel, Press and Public Relations Department, email@example.com, Tel.: +49 2161 252636.

 The project Libertine will be included in a new artist’s book by Jutta Koether, which will be published subsequent to the exhibition.

-Thanks to Museum Brandhorst for the glass construction for Tour de Madame.
-Our gratitude also to the sponsors of the exhibition and publication, the Ministry of Culture and Science of the State of North Rhine-Westphalia, the Foundation for Art, Culture, and Social Affairs of the Sparda Bank West, the Hans Fries Foundation, and Jürgen Hall.
+We are very grateful to the sponsors of the exhibition and publication, the Ministry of Culture and Science of North Rhine-Westphalia, the Sparda-Bank West Foundation for Art, Culture and Social Affairs, the Hans Fries Foundation and Jürgen Hall.